PaoloPiacenti/AI-wave-tracker/README.md

     - **Annotated Video:** Saves a video with bounding boxes drawn around detected wave pockets.
     - **JSON Data:** Outputs a JSON file containing detailed information about each tracked wave.

+## Contributors
+This project was developed for didactical purposes during the 2-week final project for the **Le Wagon - Data Science and AI** bootcamp in Lisbon in August 2023 by:
+- Paolo Piacenti @github/PaoloPiacenti
+- Francisco Rocheta @github/ChicoCheta
+- Andrew Wade @github/Andrew-Wadey

 ## Table of Contents

 - [Requirements](#requirements)